Scroll Top

 Shipping container homes

-Ceed Civil Engineering specializes in custom home building utilizing standard ISO shipping container homes and container structures (Conex homes, Container Houses, etc.) and other shipping container buildings such as restrooms, kitchens, venue housing, etc. These structures are versatile, unique, and extremely cost-effective while still providing a spacious and beautiful alternative building style.
+Ceed Civil Engineering specializes in custom home designing and engineering utilizing standard ISO shipping containers to develop detailed plan-sets for eye-stunning container homes and functional structures (also known as Conex homes, Container Houses).
+We also enigneer a vast amount of other shipping container buildings such as restrooms, kitchens, venue housing, portable housing, FEMA housing, Fire Proof homes, bunkers, etc. These structures are versatile, unique, and extremely cost-effective while still providing a spacious and beautiful alternative building style.
 With millions of shipping containers sitting at ports and storage sites, these units can reduce build time and costs by up to 3,000%.
-We have helped over 100 clients design and utilize shipping containers for their homes and garages, and even utility uses such as portable restrooms for concert venues.
+We have helped hundreds of clients design and utilize shipping containers for their homes, garages, and even utility uses such as portable battery storage, ADU’s, homeless shelters, Temporary housing, Concert stages and the like.

-Ceed Civil Engineering has deep experience ensuring the modification of these large shipping containers is not only safe, but beautiful.
+Ceed Civil Engineering has deep experience ensuring the modification of these large shipping containers is not only safe and code compliant, but beautiful.

 Shipping Container House